mikeizbicki/vector-functorlazy/README.md

 ## How they work

-The easiest way to see the difference between boxed and functor-lazy vectors is through pictures.
+The easiest way to see the difference between boxed and functor-lazy vectors is by example.
 I've drawn the two data structures below.

 <p align="center">
 <img src="https://raw.github.com/mikeizbicki/vector-functorlazy/master/img/fig1.png" />
 </p>

 In the boxed vector, every element is really a pointer.
 They might point to values or unevaluated expressions; many elements can even point to the same thing.
-The functor-lazy vector, in contrast, has a boxed vector inside of it (called *vecAny*), an unboxed vector (*vecInt*), and a list of functions.
+The functor-lazy vector, in contrast, has a boxed vector inside of it (called *vecAny* ), an unboxed vector ( *vecInt* ), and a list of functions ( *funcList* ).

-When we run the following code:
+Now let's run the following code:

     fmap (*2) vector

-our diagrams get transformed into:
+Changes in the diagrams are highlighted below.

 <p align="center">
 <img src="https://raw.github.com/mikeizbicki/vector-functorlazy/master/img/fig2.png" />
 </p>

 The boxed vector must visit every single element and apply the `(*2)` function.
+The boxes themselves are lazy and won't be evaluated immediately, but we still must create n new thunks.
 That's why it takes linear time.
 The functor-lazy vector doesn't visit any of the elements.
 Instead, it just adds `(*2)` to *funcList*.
-Internally, need to use `unsafeCoerce` to allow us to append functions of any type to the list.
+Internally, the library uses `unsafeCoerce` to allow us to append functions of any type to the list.

-Now, let's actually visit the nodes
+Now, let's actually visit the nodes to force evaluation of the values:

     print (vector !
 1)
     print (vector !
 4)